tytydraco/yessleep/out/Ive_only_met_two_of_my_three_roommates_until_now.md

 The knocking stopped.
 I open my door with a *creak*.
 I wasn’t sure if I was relieved or even more terrified to learn that nobody was standing outside.
 I scanned the kitchen, the couch we used as our proverbial hotbox.
 And then came another *knock*.
 Then, two *knocks*.
 I whipped around, confused.
 What the hell was happening?
 Where was it coming from?
 I was about to give up when I noticed something.
 It appeared to be the tip of a finger, a thumb, right behind the kitchen island.

 “Jesus.”
 I scampered toward the island, dug out my phone to use as a spotlight, not exactly sure what I was expecting. *It was Tommy*.
 Insy-bitsy roaches scoured his nude, now catatonic body, weaving in and out of every one of his orfices.
 His eyes, his nose, his mouth—even his anus.
 I couldn’t help what I did next.
 I mean, could you blame me?
 I turned and retched, hot vomit scorching my nostrils raw.
+It splatters my soiled shoes.

 I crashed down to my knees.
 "Tommy...
 Oh my God.
 Oh my God."